-Select the Translation - from Point 45 to point 30 transformation (or the one that relates to your selected points) from the drop-down menu and click the Use button to use the distance between the Points stored in memory as the move distance.
-Click the OK button to finish.
+Geometry Surface > Move Select the Translation - from Point 45 to point 30 transformation (or the one that relates to your selected points) from the drop-down menu and click the Use button to use the distance between the points stored in memory as the move distance.
+Click the ------------------------------- --

+OK button to finish.

-The features of the pin will be moved to rest against the lug at the starting point of the analysis.
+The features of the pin will have been moved to rest against the lug at the starting point of the analysis.